 Estate Agents will know that sales are a little more complicated when it comes to selling a leasehold property compared to a freehold property.
 In order to avoid the pitfalls of a leasehold, and the subsequent headaches caused by their seeming complexity, it is vital to match the right client with the right seller and have a sharp eye over sales progression.

 To achieve this, simplicity is key; finding estate agent software to tackle the challenge of leasehold properties so you don't have to.

 Freehold vs Leasehold

 For those not in the property business, the difference between freehold and leasehold ownership can be confusing.

-Agents will know things are a little more complicated when it comes to selling a leasehold house compared to a freehold.
-For those not in the property business, a leasehold is where you buy the right to live within a building for a set number of years (usually amounting to a great many), rather than actually owning the property itself, whereas freehold is outright ownership.
+Leasehold Properties: A leasehold is where you buy the right to live within a building for a set number of years (usually amounting to a great many - a maximum of 999), rather than actually owning the property itself.

 View My Chain have demonstrated that the longer a sale takes to be tied up, the more likely it is it will fall through.
 Unfortunately, View My Chain’s data also shows that on average it takes 18 days (16%) longer to complete on leasehold properties.
 Therefore, it doesn’t take a genius to see it is more likely that the sale of a leasehold property will fall through.
 So we have a problem.